 The EcoCentre is collaborating with CrowdSpot to partner with City of Port Phillip to bring you ‘NatureSpot’ — an exciting chance for you to be part of collecting important information about the creatures and plants that call our City home.

 Record your flora and fauna sightings online, anytime, and tell us what animals and plants live in your backyard and neighbourhood.

 Upcoming NatureSpot focus weeks:

 - Autumn: 4-10 April 2020

-We're particularly looking for volunteers with plant and animal ID skills to join the NatureSpot team.
 Interested in joining the team or learning more about NatureSpot?
 Fill in your details below and we'll be in touch closer to the dates.
 Whether you have extensive plant and animal ID skills or can't tell a tawny frogmouth apart from a thorny rose bush, we'd love to have you on board!

 Proudly supported by the City of Port Phillip.
 This project is funded through the Department of Environment Land Water and Planning, Caring for Our Local Environment grant program.